 As a foster, you provide a safe, loving home for pets in our program while we help them find their forever home.
 You can help us gain valuable information about the pet, give them much-needed attention and enrichment, and ultimately help us make the best match with a new family.
 While it is preferred that fosters keep their foster animal until adoption to maintain a sense of normalcy and routine, it is strongly encouraged that fosters commit to keeping their foster animal for a minimum of at least two weeks.

-What are the responsibilities of being a Foster Family?
+What are the responsibilities of being a foster family?

 - Provide a safe, clean, caring environment